-As defined by eIDAS, an electronic signature refers to “data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign.”
-Such a signature (subject to relevant electronic signature schemes and regulations) is given the same legal status as if it were a handwritten signature and will be recognized as such when its accompanying data is submitted to other Member States in the EU.
-For the US-market, read the details about NIST-DSS.
+As defined by eIDAS, an electronic signature, or e-signature, refers to “data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign.”
+An e-signature (subject to relevant electronic signature schemes and regulations) is given the same legal status as if it were a handwritten signature and will be recognized as such when its accompanying data is submitted to other Member States in the EU.
+For information about the US market, read the details about NIST-DSS.

 What is a Digital Signature?

 In the USA, requirements for creating digital signatures are covered under the Digital Signature Standard (DSS) that the National Institute of Standards and Technology (NIST) put into effect in 1994.
-A digital signature in the DSS-perspective is created through the use of cryptography with a digital signature algorithm (DSA).
+A digital signature from a DSS perspective is created through the use of cryptography with a digital signature algorithm (DSA).
 The DSA produces two keys that are assigned to the digital signature.
 One is private and the 2nd is public.
 The message sender has sole knowledge of the private key, while the recipient of the message will use the public key to verify the sender’s digital signature.

 While DSS addresses the legal effect of the digital signature, it does not discuss its admissibility as evidence in a court of law.
 In comparison to eIDAS, where additional security features are required for digital signatures, DSS does not meet the assurance levels that European standards have set, which provide assurance of admissibility in court.
-It does not surprise that the draft for the forthcoming release DSS, FIPS 186-4 is controversely discussed in the community.
+Unsurprisingly, the draft for the forthcoming release DSS, FIPS 186-4 is controversely discussed in the community.

 References and Further Reading